Monday, June 25, 2007

 As in every translation but Barnard's, the final sentence acts as a quick punch, introducing personality and conflict.
 I also recommend Davenport's introduction that describes the context of the poetry: "The seventh century's perilous interchange of chaos for order, order for chaos, reminds us of our own...
 Statues were unfreezing from their Egyptiac stiffness; drawing became graceful, calligraphic, paced like the geometric patterns of weaving and ceramics."

 Finally, Anne Carson, who is both a classics professor and an accomplished poet.
 If Not, Winter: Fragments of Sappho is richly annotated and celebrates fragmentation.
-(In fact, the book has inspired me to undertake and unwriting of John Keats, deleting and reconstructing his poems in a way similar to Ronald Johnson's deformation of Paradise Lost, RADI OS.)
+(In fact, the book has inspired me to undertake an unwriting of John Keats, deleting and reconstructing his poems in a way similar to Ronald Johnson's deformation of Paradise Lost, RADI OS.)
 Her version reads

 Moon has set